Skip to main content

 PRIME-H310T-R2-0 https://www.asus.com/Motherboards/PRIME-H310T-R2-0/

-AAEON (an ASUS associated Industrial PC co.)
+AAEON (an ASUS-associated Industrial PC company.)

 MIX-Q370D1 https://www.aaeon.com/en/p/mini-itx-motherboards-mix-q370d1